rhozon/Portfolio/README.md

 %--------------------------------------
 \title[Apresentação do Portfólio]{Portfólio} % The short title appears at the bottom of every slide, the full title is only on the title page

 \author[Rodrigo Hermont Ozon]{
 Rodrigo Hermont Ozon\\
 } % Your name

-\institute[UTFPR] % Your institution as it will appear on the bottom of every slide, may be shorthand to save space {
+\institute[UFPR] % Your institution as it will appear on the bottom of every slide, may be shorthand to save space {
 Histórico de Entregas e Conquistas\\ % Your institution for the title page